alkacon/opencms-core/README.md

 Receive updates about the OpenCms development and get in touch with the core developers and community members.

-- Subscribe to the [OpenCms Maining list](http://www.opencms.org/en/development/mailinglist.html) for all questions, comments and suggestions regarding OpenCms.
+- Subscribe to the [OpenCms mailing list](http://www.opencms.org/en/development/mailinglist.html) for all questions, comments and suggestions regarding OpenCms.
 - Follow [@OpenCms on Twitter](https://twitter.com/opencms/) or [OpenCms on Facebook](https://www.facebook.com/opencms/).

 ## Compatibility

-OpenCms has been written and tested for Java 21, 17, 11 and 8.
-We have tested with OpenJDK as well as ORACLEs JDK.
-OpenCms should run with all compliant JVMs.
+OpenCms 17 is compatible with Java 21, 17, 11 and 8.

+_Please note that OpenCms 17 will be the last major OpenCms release that keeps Java 8 compatibility.
+Future OpenCms Versions will require at least Java 11._

-We have tested this release on the Tomcat 9 servlet engine, which we recommend.
-OpenCms works "out of the box" with Tomcat 9 and 8.5.
-Others have reported deploying OpenCms successfully on other servlet containers like JBoss, WildFly, WebLogic, WebSphere, GlassFish and Resin.
+OpenCms 17 requires a Java Servlet 4.0 compatible web container.
+We have tested this release using Jetty and Tomcat.
+It works "out of the box" with Jetty 12 or Tomcat 9.
+Others have reported deploying OpenCms successfully on other web servlet containers like WildFly, GlassFish, WebLogic, WebSphere and Resin.

-For the database, we provide support for MariaDB, MySQL, Oracle, PostgreSQL, MS SQL Server, DB2 and HSQLDB.
+On the database side, we provide support for MySQL, MariaDB, Oracle, PostgreSQL, MS SQL Server, DB2 and HSQLDB.

 ## Installing OpenCms